HISTORY OF OCTOBER 31

 An indulgence was a document which freed the holder from the temporal penalty of sin.
-The sale of indulgences, introduced during the Crusades, remained a favored source of papal income.
-In exchange for a meritorious work — frequently, a contribution to a worthy cause or a pilgrimage to a shrine — the church offered the sinner exemption from his acts of penance by drawing upon its “treasury of merits.”
-This consisted of the grace accumulated by Christ’s sacrifice on the cross and the meritorious deeds of the saints.
-In Castle Church at Wittenberg for example, it was believed that the relics (bones of saints, etc.) were reckoned to earn a remission for pilgrims of 1,902,202 years and 270 days.
+The sale of indulgences, originally introduced during the Crusades, remained a favored source of papal income.
+In exchange for a meritorious work — frequently, a contribution to a worthy cause or a pilgrimage to a shrine — the Roman church offered the sinner exemption from his acts of penance by drawing upon its “treasury of merits.”
+According to church doctrine, this consisted of the superabundance of grace accumulated by Christ’s sacrifice on the cross and the meritorious deeds of the saints.
+This surplus could be used by sinners, dispensed by the Pope.
+In Castle Church at Wittenberg for example, it was believed that the relics (bones of saints or other articles from biblical characters) collected there were reckoned to earn a remission for pilgrims of 1,902,202 years and 270 days.

 When the Dominican friar John Tetzel came preaching through much of Germany on behalf of Albert, he boasted that for a contribution he would provide donors with an indulgence that would even apply beyond the grave and free souls from purgatory.
-“As soon as the coin in the coffer rings,” went his jingle, “quickly the soul from purgatory springs”.
+He even had a marketing slogan:

 To Martin Luther, the professor of biblical studies at the newly founded University of Wittenberg, Tetzel’s preaching was bad theology if not worse.
+His parishioners were not coming to confession, informing him that they’d already “paid” for their sin.
 Luther thought this practice was wholly unwarranted by Scripture, reason or tradition.
 He felt it encouraged not repentance but mere payment.
 Luther promptly drew up 95 propositions or theses in Latin, following university custom, for a call to theological debate.
-Among other things, they argued that indulgences cannot remove guilt, do not apply to purgatory, and are harmful because they induce a false sense of security in the donor.
+This was not what Luther originally intended, like hitting “reply all” and not being able to call it back.
+Among other things, the 95 Theses argued that indulgences cannot remove guilt, do not apply to purgatory, and are harmful because they induce a false sense of security in the donor.
 So, the 95 Theses were not a general call to break with the Roman Catholic Church.
-The irony is that someone took the 95 Theses and translated them into German, the language of the common man.
-And with the aid of Gutenberg’s printing press copies were distributed to the masses.
-This was the spark that ignited the Reformation.
-Consequently, many Protestant churches celebrate October 31 as Reformation Day, and the closest Sunday to it as Reformation Sunday.
+Rather he intended to begin his debate on the theses or “The Disputation on the Power and Efficacy of Indulgences” by discussing the sale of indulgences and the biblical limits of Papal power.

 Of course, 1517 wasn’t the actual beginning of the use of the word Protestant.
 That didn’t occur until over a decade later.
 In 1526, the Diet of Speyer met concerning the previous Imperial Edict of Worms (1521) which had condemned Luther politically.
-The Diet held that “every State shall so live, rule, and believe as it may hope and trust to answer before God and his imperial Majesty”.
+The Diet held that “every State shall so live, rule, and believe as it may hope and trust to answer before God and his Imperial Majesty”.
 However, practically it turned out so that each German state (prince) took it to grant freedom to choose its own allegiance: “As goes the religion of the Prince, so goes the people.”
 In 1529 at the Second Diet of Speyer, the Edict of Worms condemnation was reaffirmed essentially re-condemning Lutheranism.
 Half a dozen Lutheran princes presented a formal “Letter of Protestation,” which was subsequently printed and made public, and so were called “Protestants.”

 Bill Petro, your friendly neighborhood historian